SMR - EAST SUSSEX COUNTY COUNCIL MONUMENT

 Please use our A-Z INDEX to navigate this site or return HOME

-RARE FIND - When Howard Carter discovered Tutankhamun's tomb in 1922, the dig was not much to look at.
-A lot of sand and a small entrance.
+RARE SURVIVING TIMBER BUILDING - When Howard Carter discovered Tutankhamun's tomb in 1922, the dig was not much to look at.
+A lot of sand and a small entrance, amongst a desert of dunes.
 But once inside, the small chamber, the Egyptologist realised that the monument was intact.
 Hence was a treasure trove.

-The old Generating Works in Lime Park is not of outstanding design or construction, but it still survives, where others have been demolished by property developers.
-Indeed, many former residents in Lime Park, and one newcomer, have not grasped that this is all that is left as evidence of our transition from coal, to electricity.
-The only example surviving anywhere on the planet of its kind.
+The old Generating Works in Lime Park is not of outstanding design or construction (except for the use of redwood and architrave).
+The astonishing fact is that it remains extant, where others have been demolished by property developers, or rotted away.
+Indeed, many former residents in Lime Park, and two recent newcomers, have not grasped that this is all that is left as evidence of our transition from coal, to electricity.
+The only example surviving anywhere on the planet of its kind, including load levelling via a giant battery store proportional to the enterprise, comprising roughly half of the building, with substantial shelves where weighty glass lead-acid batteries were stored, to power the whole village of Herstmonceux, and Lime Part estate, overnight.

 Following a site survey and subsequent Report by London University's Archaeology South East in 1999, East Sussex County Council admitted this industrial complex to their Site Monument Record (SMR) under reference number: MES23175.